aurelia/framework/doc/article/en-US/app-configuration-and-startup.md

 ### Configuring the View Location Convention

 Aureia uses a _View Strategy_ to locate the view that is associated with a particular component's view-model.
 If the component doesn't specify its own view strategy, then Aurelia's `ViewLocator` service will use a fallback view strategy.
 The fallback strategy that is used is named `ConventionalViewStrategy`.
 This strategy uses the view-model's module id to conventionally map to its view id.
-For example, if the module id is "welcome.js" then this strategy will look for the view at "welcome.html".
+For example, if the module id is "welcome${context.language.fileExtension}" then this strategy will look for the view at "welcome.html".
 The conventional strategy's mapping logic can be changed if a different convention is desired.
 To do this, during bootstrap, import the `ViewLocator` and replace its `convertOriginToViewUrl` method with your own implementation.
 Here's some example code:

 <code-listing heading="Custom View Location Convention">
   <source-code lang="ES 2015/2016">